eduMFA/eduMFA/doc/policies/enrollment.rst

 type: string

-This action configures which algorithms should be available for the creation of WebAuthn asymmetric cryptography key pairs. privacyIDEA currently supports ECDSA, RSASSA-PSS and RSASSA-PKCS1-v1_5.
+This action configures which algorithms should be available for the creation of WebAuthn asymmetric cryptography key pairs. eduMFA currently supports ECDSA, RSASSA-PSS and RSASSA-PKCS1-v1_5.
 Please check back with the manufacturer of your authenticators to get information on which algorithms are acceptable to your model of authenticator.